4. Request for further information

-After you have submitted your planning permit application to Council, you may receive a letter from a planning officer requesting further information if your application is not complete.
+After you have submitted your planning permit application to the City of Greater Bendigo, you may receive a letter from a planning officer requesting further information if your application is not complete.

 The planner cannot assess a planning permit application if all the information is not provided.

-Generally you have 45 days from the date on the request for further information letter to provide the extra information.
+Generally you have 30 to 45 days from the date on the Request for Further Information Letter to provide the extra information.

 If you want to change your application at a later date, you will need to submit a request to amend an application, which may incur additional fees.